ceki/logback-perf/README.md

 useful in comparing logback against other logging frameworks such as log4j and log4j2.

+Please refer to the [logback benchmark page](http://logback.qos.ch/performance.html) for a general discussion about the logic behind this benchmark and an analysis of the results.

+Results are also viewable as a [**Google doc spreadsheet**.](https://docs.google.com/spreadsheets/d/1cpb5D7qnyye4W0RTlHUnXedYK98catNZytYIu5D91m0/edit?usp=sharing)

+# Do run the benchmark on your own

 We welcome all suggestions.
 You are also highly encouraged to run the benchmarks in your own computing environment.